a month-by-month guide

 Venice in November

 November is a quieter and grayer month but equally lovely in Venice.
 It can be the wettest month and there may be acqua alta.
 That’s when the water is high in the lagoon and there’s flooding in the city.
-Wooden platforms are quickly erected so that you can get around some parts without getting your feet wet, but you may prefer to avoid flooded areas until the water subsides – or wear boots!
+Wooden platforms are quickly erected so that you can get around some parts without getting your feet wet, but you may prefer to avoid flooded areas until the water subsides.
+Or wear the light waterproof over-boots that are available in shops and kiosks.

 Events in November

-This is the last month of the Biennale, a major international arts exhibition held every other year May- November in odd-numbered years.
+This is the lastonth of the Biennale, a major international arts exhibition held every other year May- November in odd-numbered years.

 21 November: Feast of the Madonna della Salute.
 A public holiday in Venice and a religious event to celebrate the city’s deliverance from the plague in 1630-31.
 A temporary bridge is built over the Grand Canal to the Salute church where a special mass is held.
 It’s special because it’s much less touristy than most of Venice’s festivals and you can join in the long procession from St Mark’s to La Salute, which is led by the Patriarch of Venice.